Incident Types

 Streamline and customize incident management with distinct Incident Types

-Within an organization there are often many different types of incidents that demand a unique response process.
+Within an organization, there are often many different types of incidents that require a unique response process.
 For example, a major incident typically follows a different process than a security incident or compliance incident.
-The Incident Types feature allows organizations to create custom types, which determine the set of Custom Fields that are available on an incident, tailored to their diverse response processes.
+The Incident Types feature allows organizations to create custom types that determine the set of Custom Fields available on an incident, tailored to their diverse response processes.
 By categorizing incidents, teams can reduce confusion and ensure that they engage the right processes and responders for each incident type, leading to quicker resolution and minimized business impact.

 📘